-This dump peach cobbler requires just 4 ingredients!
+This dump peach cobbler with cake mix and canned peaches requires just 4 ingredients!
 With whipped cream and vanilla ice cream on top, it is the perfect easy dessert you’ve been dreaming about.
-Dump peach cobbler with canned peaches and cake mix is the bomb.

-We’re working our way through our favorite fruit combinations and this dump peach cobbler is what we made tonight.
-So yummy topped with some ice cream.
-One of our favorite easy dump cake recipes here on The Typical Mom. (originally published 10/18, affiliate links present)
+We’re working our way through our favorite fruit combinations and this combination is what we made tonight.
+It is just one of our favorite dump cake recipes here on The Typical Mom that even my teenagers can make themselves.

 Peach Cobbler with Canned Peaches and Cake Mix